Leopold Trepper: Rue des Atrébates

 On 30 November 1941, the house at 101 Rue des Atrébates in Brussels, run by Rita Arnould and Zofia Poznańska and used to transmit intelligence, was discovered by the Funkabwehr.
 On 12 December 1941, the residence was raided by the Abwehr.
 By February 1942, Trepper re-established communication with Soviet intelligence and was able to give a full report on the situation.
 The Soviets instructed Trepper to contact Soviet Army Captain Konstantin Jeffremov, who had been living in Belgium.
 In May 1942, a meeting was arranged between the two men in Brussels, where Trepper instructed Jeffremov to take over Gurevich's Belgian and low-countries espionage network.
 He also instructed him to maintain radio silence for six months, and gave Jeffremov 100,000 Belgian francs for expenses.
 Radio communications for the espionage group in Brussels was to be operated by GRU agent Johann Wenzel.
-In January 1942, Trepper ordered Gurevich to travel to Marseilles with Jules Jaspar and Alfred Corbin to establish a new branch office of Simex to enable the recruitment of a new espionage network.
+In January 1942, Trepper ordered Gurevich to travel to Marseille with Jules Jaspar and Alfred Corbin to establish a new branch office of Simex to enable the recruitment of a new espionage network.

 In May 1942, Wenzel began transmitting important traffic to the Soviet Union.
 On 29–30 June 1942, the house that Wenzel was transmitting from, 12 Rue de Namur in Brussels, was raided by the local police under the command of Abwehr officer Harry Piepe.
 Wenzel was interrogated and tortured by the Gestapo for six to eight weeks and confessed to everything, including the cypher keys he used and his code name, which allowed the Funkabwehr to decipher a large amount of back traffic belonging to the group.
 After Wenzel's arrest, Jeffremov tried to hide, but was arrested on 22 July 1942 while trying to obtain false identity papers.
 One of the names that Wenzel surrendered was Rajchmann, who was placed under surveillance and arrested on 2 September 1942.
 Almost immediately, Rajchmann agreed to cooperate with the Abwehr.
 On 12 October 1942, Malvina Gruber, Rajchmann's mistress was arrested by the Abwehr in Brussels, and she immediately decided to cooperate with the Abwehr.
 She spoke of Gurevich and exposed the Trepper espionage network in France.
 Jeffremov (sources vary) also exposed the Simexco company name and the Trepper espionage network in France to the Abwehr.